cousins

 These states actually consider it a criminal offense.
 So, if you want to marry a cousin, definitely do not move to Arkansas, Delaware, Idaho, Iowa, Kansas, Kentucky, Louisiana, Michigan, Mississippi, Missouri, Montana, Nebraska, New Hampshire, Ohio, Oregon, Pennsylvania, Texas, Tennessee, Nevada, North Dakota, South Dakota, Washington, West Virginia, Wyoming, or Oklahoma.

-About 10% of marriages worldwide involve the union between first and second cousins.
+10% of marriages worldwide are between first and second cousins.

 This number translates into about 750 million cousins around the globe who are married to each other.
 There are some countries where these marriages are supported and even encouraged within various cultures.
 Pakistan, for instance, is a country in which almost half of all marriages are between close relatives.
 Many Arab countries also support relational unions due to the acceptance by those who live by Islam.

-Third cousins who marry and decide to start families experience higher rates of fertility compared to the general population.
+Third cousins who start families experience higher rates of fertility.

 It is perfectly legal for third cousins to marry, and in some cases, an argument can be made that they are ideal genetic matches.
 These individuals share great-great grandparents, so while distantly related, there is no inherent risk associated with reproducing together.
 In fact, studies have shown that cousins who are couples are genetically compatible and have a greater chance of producing healthy offspring than parents who are completely unrelated.